42sol-eu/python_template/README_template.md

     cd /{project_path}
     ```

-2. Run the `copier` command, specifying the path to the template:
+2. Run the `copier` command, use the repository URL:
     ```bash
-    copier /home/$USER/__templates/python_template .
+    copier gh:42sol-eu/python_template .
     ```

-    Alternatively, if the template is hosted in a Git repository, you can use the repository URL:
+    Alternatively, if you have a local copy run the `copier` command, specifying the path to the template:
     ```bash
-    copier gh:username/repository_name .
+    copier /home/$USER/__templates/python_template .
     ```

 3. Follow the interactive prompts to configure your new project.
 The prompts are defined in the `copier.yml` file of the template.